jwcarr/mantel/README.md

 MantelTest
 ==========

-Python code for performing a Mantel test (Mantel, 1967).
-The Mantel test is a significance test for the correlation between two distance matrices.
+Efficient Python code for performing a Mantel test (Mantel, 1967).
+The Mantel test is a significance test of the correlation between two distance matrices.

 Description